ujjwal12op/Daily-Learnings/README.md

 - To stay consistent and accountable in my life & career path
 - To document thoughts, ideas, and experiences over time

-## 🗂️ Structure

-- **journal/** — Daily entries including tasks, thoughts, events, and reflections
-- **monthly-summaries/** — Summary of achievements, key learnings, and plans for the upcoming month

 ## ✨ Topics I Cover